Kunal-khanwalkar/MP3-album-maker/design.md

 Responsibilities:
 - Enables Command Line Arguments for Album Maker.
-- Takes in mandatory \<URL\> argument which is the input album youtube url.
+- Takes in mandatory `URL` argument which is the input album youtube url as the first positional argument.
+- Takes in mandatory `CSV` argument which is the path to the timestamps.csv file as the second positional argument.
 - Takes in optional `--verbose` argument for providing verbose debug output in CLI.

 ## [TODO] GUI